Marian Montagu Douglas Scott: Marriage and family

 Her first son, John, was 10 years old when he died from peritonitis.
-In 2019, Marian's granddaughter, Sarah, Duchess of York, revealed in a speech that her uncle had died as a result of an allergic reaction after he ate a crab sandwich.
+In 2019, Marian's granddaughter, Sarah Ferguson, revealed in a speech that her uncle had died as a result of an allergic reaction after he ate a crab sandwich.

 Her second son, Ronald, was the father of Sarah, Duchess of York, and the maternal grandfather of Princesses Beatrice and Eugenie of York.
 He died on 16 March 2003 from a heart attack after a lengthy battle with skin and prostate cancers.

 On 30 October 1968, a little more than two years after the death of her husband, Andrew Ferguson (4 August 1966), Marian married Sir Thomas Elmhirst, widower of the late Katherine Black, thus becoming Lady Elmhirst.
 He died on 6 November 1982.

 Death

 Lady Elmhirst died on 11 December 1996 at Dummer, Hampshire, at the age of 88.
 She was predeceased by two husbands, Andrew Ferguson (4 August 1966) and Sir Thomas Elmhirst (6 November 1982), and her firstborn son John Ferguson (d.
 1939).
 At the time of her death, she was survived by her son, Major Ronald Ferguson, five grandchildren, and five great-grandchildren.